 The American Lung Association’s State of the Air report is released each spring.
 The report grades metro regions on measures of air quality, including high-ozone days and particulate pollution.
-Unsurprisingly, the Birmingham, Ala. metro area scores poorly every year.
-Last year, Jefferson County received a failing grade in ozone days and annual particle pollution.
+Unsurprisingly, the Birmingham, Ala. metro area tends to score poorly every year.
 Click here to check out ALA’s report and tools.

 Date: March 2015